RCA freezer runs constantly and is too cold; ice crystals form on food, and ice cream becomes very hard.

 Steps to correct overcooling:

-- 5. Reassemble and set temperature: Reinstall the housing and knob.
-Set to a mid-range setting and monitor temperature with a thermometer.
+- 5. Reassemble and set the temperature: Reinstall the housing and knob.
+Set to a mid-range setting and monitor the temperature with a thermometer.

 Note: On electronic models, follow the thermistor and control board testing steps described for E1/L1 if overcooling persists.